Facebook axes small Russian troll network ahead of election

 The people behind the accounts recruited “unwitting” freelance journalists to post in English and Arabic, mainly targeting left-leaning audiences.
 Facebook said Tuesday the network’s activity focused on the U.S., U.K., Algeria and Egypt and other English-speaking countries and countries in the Middle East and North Africa.

 The company said it started investigating the network based on information from the FBI about its off-Facebook activities.
 The network was in the early stages of development, Facebook added, and saw “nearly no engagement” on Facebook before it was removed.
+The network consisted of 13 Facebook accounts and two pages.
+About 14,000 accounts followed one or more of the pages, though the English-language page had a little over 200 followers, Facebook said.

 Still, its presence points to ongoing Russian efforts to disrupt the U.S. election and sow political discord in an already divided country.
 To evade detection, the people behind the network recruited Americans to do their bidding, likely unknowingly, both as journalists and as people authorized to purchase political advertisements in the U.S.